davisonio/personal-digital-infrastructure/README.md

       - example.j2 - `Example template used in tasks`
     - tasks/
       - main.yml - `The main task file which in run first`
-      - okay.yml - `Another task file.
-Only run when, for example, okay tag is specified.`
+      - another.yml - `Another task file which isn't run automatically when specifying the role.`
     - handlers/
       - main.yml - `Mostly used to restart services using 'notify:'`
     - meta/